Step 3 of 3 of setting up private name servers.

 Updating A Records

-After your name servers have been created and the glue is set, if you are using private name servers, then you must add the necessary A records to your domain.
+After your name servers have been created and the glue is set, you must add the necessary A records to your domain if you are using private name servers.

 If you have not updated the A records accordingly, please refer to the following knowledge base article for a basic walkthrough on how to achieve this: